Tuzki2333/CSCI596-Final-Project/README.md

 For this part, I parallelize our Lagrangian-dual-based using MPI programming.
 The codes are implemented in `knapsack_mpi.c`.
 And `knapsack_mpi.sl` is the batch file that can reproduce our results.
 When submitting our batch job, I let the number of nodes be 2, and let the number of tasks per node be 4.

-The following table shows the running times (in seconds) of our Lagrangian-dual-based algorithm via MPI, under the different number of processes (`results/knapsack_mpi_v1.out`).
+The following table shows the running times (in seconds) of our Lagrangian-dual-based algorithm via MPI, under a different number of processes (`results/knapsack_mpi_v1.out`).
 The results show that it is beneficial to use MPI to parallelize our algorithm.
 However, it is strange that when the number of processes is 8, the running time will be slightly larger than when the number of processes is 4.
 The possible reason is the interference of different jobs and nodes.

 |                 | Num.
 Processes = 1 | Num.
 Processes = 2 | Num.
 Processes = 4 | Num.
 Processes = 8 |
 |-----------------|--------------------|--------------------|--------------------|--------------------|